ELECTRICITY IS NOT

 extremely widespread, and hundreds of thousands of people begin making the same mistake, then the error will become invisible.
-Those people will refuse to even acknowledge the error as being an error.
-After all, this many people can never be wrong!
+All those people will refuse to even acknowledge the gigantic error as being an error. this many people can never be wrong!
 Oh yeah?
 The majority rules?
 Not where the real world is concerned!
 It doesn't matter how many people make a factual error: the error remains just as wrong.
-However, any expert who objects, and who tries to fix the massive error, they will perhaps be seen living in ivory towers.
+However, any expert who objects, and who decides to fix the massive error, they will perhaps be living in ivory towers.
 The ones who have the ambition to point out the